 Let me disclaimer this piece by saying that I am not opposed to gambling.
 It is important to understand how gambling can be very dangerous for someone with ADD and ADHD.
 With impulsive behaviors can come bad decisions.
 And with bad decisions can come enormous ramifications.
+If you don’t suffer from these conditions it is possible to approach this hobby responsibly, with things like online casino free credit.

 Self Regulation is a key to being successful.
 You need to know your own limits and not get too over-or-under balanced when entering such a potentially dangerous activity.
 It isn’t just people with ADD/ADHD that make bad decisions.
 But it is people with ADD/ADHD that will often make decisions we know we shouldn’t have made.
 So if you decide to gamble, here’s some pointers to keep in mind…